 We belong to the superfamily Chelonioidea, also called marine turtles.
 We are reptiles of the order Testudines.
-Depending on our shell, we can be separated into two categories; the hard-shelled (Cheloniidae) and Leathery-shelled (Dermochelyidea).
+Depending on our shell, we can be separated into two categories; hard-shelled (Cheloniidae) and Leather-shelled (Dermochelyidea).

-You can find us in the continental shelves of all oceans except near Polar Regions.
-However, my brothers, the Flatback sea turtle can be found only on Australia’s northern coast and the Kemp’s Ridley in the Gulf of Mexico and along the East Coast of the United States.
+You can find us on the continental shelves of all oceans except near Polar Regions.
+However, my brothers, the Flatback sea turtle can be found only on Australia’s Australia‛s northern coast and the Kemp‛s Ridley in the Gulf of Mexico and along the East Coast of the United States.

 The Olive Ridleys are the smallest and Leatherbacks are the largest in our family.

-When they are active, sea turtles must swim to the ocean surface to breathe every few minutes.
+When we are active, must swim to the ocean surface to breathe every few minutes.
 When they are resting, they can remain underwater for as long as 2 hours without breathing.

 We are among the oldest reptiles and are here since the times of dinosaurs!
 Yes!
 Over 200 million years have passed!